13 types of critical sales and marketing collateral

 What is sales collateral?

 Sales collateral gives potential customers the information they need to make a decision.
 Providing useful, timely information builds confidence and trust in what you do.
-The goal is to make it more likely your company will win a sale and reduce the time it takes to complete deals.
+Sales collateral is a crucial part of sales enablement and the goal of both is to give your team access to sales and marketing materials that make it more likely your company will win a sale and reduce the time it takes to complete deals.

-Potential customers are overwhelmed with options, so salespeople need to provide value to develop interest and nurture conversations.
+Potential customers are overwhelmed with options, so sales reps need to provide value to develop interest and nurture conversations.
 Sales collateral offers a variety of ways to do that, for example:

 How sales collateral can benefit your business

-The main goal of sales collateral is to educate potential customers and move deals forward.
-Specifically, sales collateral can help you:
+The main goal of sales collateral is to educate prospective customers, move deals forward and help them to get to the decision stage.
+Specifically, sales collateral can help you to:

 1. Generate leads